Close Menu

 The First Night With The Duke Episodes 3-4 is all over the place, with developments happening so quickly that it almost gives you whiplash.
 You have mysterious mountain spirits up to no good, K as Cha Sun-chaek (Seohyun), trying desperately to fix the storyline and failing, a bout of the plague, fires, and more!
 It’s a wild ride that reflects the rapid pacing featured in some webtoons.
 While disjointed, Sun-chaek’s silly antics and Duke Yi Beun’s (Taecyeon) inability to read the room create many comedic moments onscreen.

-Episode 3 starts with a brief glimpse into K’s backstory, showing us what K was like before we met her in Episode 1.
+Episode 3 starts with a brief glimpse into K’s backstory, showing us what K was like before her introduction in Episode 1.
 Her hair is long, she looks like she’s taking care of herself, and she seems much happier.
 That is, until her best friend’s boyfriend, Joon-soo (Woo Ji-han), has to ruin it with a confession that paints her as the other woman.
 Yeah, it’s messy.
 Despite her protestations, no one believes her.
 Even worse, her friend Lee Ah-young (Seo Eun-young) turns the entire school against her.

 Get BWT in your inbox!